 What you’ll need to paint over stained wood:

-- outline-shadow: For interior cabinets and other furniture – 150 grit sandpaper is often used to prepare the word before painting.
+- For interior cabinets and other furniture – 150 grit sandpaper is often used to prepare the word before painting.
 You’ll want to lightly scuff the surface prior to painting.
 If you own a sheet sander, this will speed up the time you spend sanding down the wood.
 For exterior projects, tools and grit of sandpaper used for sanding will vary.

 - Tarps: You’ll need to purchase a tarp or canvas drop sheets to cut down on mess and help keep your work area clean.